Choosing Trees and Plants For sale That's easy & Fun

 Let everyone pick out something to plant

 If you have picky eaters in your home, it might seem impossible to get them to eat their vegetables.
-Most people have at least one food they will eat that can be grown in the garden, whether it is sunflower seeds, corn or green beans.
+Most people have at least one food they will eat that can be grown in the garden, whether sunflower seeds, corn, or green beans.
 Take everyone to the store when you shop for garden plants and seeds, and let each person pick out a specific kind that they will care for and eat.
-Point out how kind it is to try each other’s special foods, and you might even get them to try something new.
+Point out how kind it is to try each other’s unique foods, and you might even get them to try something new.